 AR in Enterprise is on the Rise

 Augmented Reality (AR) is fast becoming an accepted part of our lives.
-A recent survey indicates that more than 68 million people in the US alone are already using AR, a number that is expected to grow rapidly over the next few years, with the global AR market predicted to be worth over $72B by 2024.
+A survey indicates that more than 68 million people in the US alone are already using AR, a number that is expected to grow rapidly over the next few years, with the global AR market predicted to be worth over $72B by 2024.

 New Augmented Reality enterprise use cases are constantly being discovered.
 Business leaders should focus on those that offer real value and can make significant and lasting impacts on their organizations.
 We’ll discuss the following five examples of AR use cases: